 Open enrollment is a school-choice option through which parents can enroll their children in a school other than their neighborhood elementary school.
 It applies to non-magnet elementary schools only.

 The ability to use open enrollment depends on available space in the school you want your child to attend.
 Siblings of students already open-enrolled at a school will be given preference.
 However, open enrollment is not guaranteed.
 Open-enrolled students who live less than 1.5 miles from their school are not eligible for transportation.

 For more information, contact the Pupil Personnel Services Office at (518) 475-6130.

 Please note that children and youth in temporary housing can enroll in school without the documents normally needed to enroll.

 Children and youth are temporarily housed or homeless if they lack a fixed, regular and adequate nighttime residence, which includes, for example:

 - sharing the home of a relative or a friend because they lost their home or were evicted.

-For more information on receiving assistance while in temporary housing, please contact our Office of Pupil Personnel Services at (518) 475-6310.
+For more information on receiving assistance while in temporary housing, please visit our homlessness and temporary housing page.